deanna-stover/coursesCNU/2020/idst270fall2020/media-essay.md

 _____

 **Media Essay Due:** September 6th at 11:59 pm
-  * Note that there are mini due dates listed below <br />
+* Note that there are mini due dates listed below

 **Percentage:** 10%